Are your children constantly in front of a phone or TV screen?

 Red = freeze/stop

-Ask your children to remember things that grow (flowers, trees, birds) and things that don’t (cars, buildings, lamp post).
+Play things that grow (flowers, trees, birds) and things that don’t grow (cars, buildings, lamp posts).
+How many can your children say or draw?

-Ask your children to find things in your home that are taller or shorter than them.
+Ask your kids to find things that are taller or shorter than them.

 They can measure items by using their hands.
 How many hands tall are you?
 How many hands tall is the table?
 Which is taller or shorter?

-Older children can join in with this and record their findings.
+Older children can join in and record their findings.

 2. Create a train